‘Grey’s Anatomy’ Spoilers: Amelia And Owen Have An Explosive Fight Tonight

-Grey’s Anatomy spoilers tease the long-awaiting fight between Owen (Kevin McKidd) and Amelia (Caterina Scorsone) will finally happen on Thursday, March 23.
+Grey’s Anatomy spoilers tease that the long-awaited fight between Owen (Kevin McKidd) and Amelia (Caterina Scorsone) will finally happen on Thursday, March 23.
 Entertainment Weekly reported that the married couple would have an explosive argument about their differences.
 Can the couple hash out their issues and put their relationship back on track?
 That’s exactly what Grey’s Anatomy fans are waiting to find out.

 Shortly after they got married on Grey’s Anatomy last season, Amela’s past came back to haunt her in a big way.
 She struggled with the idea of starting a family with her husband after giving birth to a baby without a brain on Private Practice.
 For Owen, the situation is particularly heartbreaking because his marriage to Cristina (Sandra Oh) failed because they couldn’t come to an agreement about children.